 Assessor relative conativism, then, is the view that it is the relevant conations at the context of assessment that determine the truth-value of a personal-identity proposition assessed at that context.
-The assessor relative conativist will say that utterances of ‘I/you/she/he will survive teletransportation’ express propositions of the form <X will survive teletransportation>, where X is the name of some person-stage.
-The view is, then, consistent with either public or private conativism.
+The assessor relative conativist will say that utterances of ‘I/you/she/he will survive teletransportation’ express propositions of the form <X will survive teletransportation>, where X is the name of some particular person-stage, such as P. Assessor relative conativism, then, is consistent with either public or private conativism.
 It might be that the relevant conations at a context of assessment are community-level attitudes.
-Then any such proposition is true, when assessed at a context of assessment <w, t, i> iff the community-level attitudes at i (i.e. of i’s community) are organised around relation R, and there will be post-teletransportation stages that are R-related to X. Alternatively, it might be that the relevant conations are private personal-level attitudes.
-Then any such proposition is true, when assessed at a context of assessment <w, t, i> iff i organises its relevant attitudes around relation R, and there will be post-teletransportation stages that are R-related to X.
+Then any such proposition is true when assessed at a context of assessment <w, t, i> iff the community-level attitudes at i (i.e., of i’s community) are organized around relation R and iff there will be post-teletransportation stages that are R-related to X. Alternatively, it might be that the relevant conations are private personal-level attitudes.
+Then any such proposition is true when assessed at a context of assessment <w, t, i> iff (a) i organizes its relevant attitudes around relation R and (b) there will be post-teletransportation stages that are R-related to X.

-And indeed, as I will discuss in Section 4, the assessor relativise conativist might even say that there are two (or more) senses of personal-identity, including perhaps a public and a private one, so that sometimes a personal-identity sentence expresses a proposition about a public notion, where such propositions are to be evaluated in the first way, and sometimes about a private notion, where such propositions are to be evaluated in the second way.
+And indeed, as I will discuss in section 3, the assessor relative conativist might even say that there are two (or more) senses of personal identity, including perhaps a public and a private one, so that sometimes a personal-identity sentence expresses a proposition about a public notion, where such propositions are to be evaluated in the first way, and sometimes about a private notion, where such propositions are to be evaluated in the second way.

 In what follows I motivate the idea that other-directed attitudes of a certain sort matter when it comes to personal-identity truths.
 The remainder of the paper will argue that the best way to make sense of our practices regarding these other-directed attitudes is to accept some version of assessor relative conativism.
-This will leave open certain questions about which version we should accept, and that’s because one might hold that in addition to accommodating both self- and other-directed attitudes, one also needs to accommodate community-level attitudes.
+This will leave open certain questions about which version we should accept, and that is because one might hold that in addition to accommodating both self- and other-directed attitudes, one also needs to accommodate community-level attitudes.
 As I will note later, this might give us reason to accept some version of pluralistic assessor relative conativism.
 My primary focus, though, will be on the narrower task of accommodating other-directed attitudes.

 3. Other-directed Attitudes Matter

 Suppose P is a person-stage of Mary, and that P* is a person-stage of Jeremy.
-Further, let’s suppose that Mary and Jeremy are married (and so are P and P*).
-In what follows to make for ease of comprehension I will re-name P ‘Mary’, and P* ‘Jeremy’, reserving Mary and Jeremy as names for the whole persons of which Mary and Jeremy are stages (and likewise I use this convention for stages of persons other than Jeremy and Mary).
+Further, let us suppose that Mary and Jeremy are married (and so are P and P*).
+In what follows to make for ease of comprehension I will rename P ‘Mary’ and P* ‘Jeremy’, reserving Mary and Jeremy as names for the whole persons of which Mary and Jeremy are stages (and likewise I use this convention for stages of persons other than Jeremy and Mary).

-Discussions of personal-identity often focus predominantly on self-directed attitudes.
-But we don’t only care about our selves: we often care as much (or almost as much) about other selves, albeit that we care about them in quite different ways from the ways we care about ourselves.
+Discussions of personal identity often focus predominantly on self-directed attitudes.
+But we do not only care about our selves: we often care as much (or almost as much) about other selves, albeit in quite different ways from the ways we care about ourselves.
 The ways in which we care about others is captured, at least in part, by other-directed attitudes.